 Dr Benjamin Sieniewicz is a Clinical Research Fellow at the Imaging and Biomedical Engineering department, Kings College London.

-I have worked with the Healthcare Technology Cooperative Imaging Research PPI Group and the Cardiovascular Research Advisory Group several times and they have completely changed the way that I approach patient and public involvement in my research.
+I have worked with the Medtech and In vitro diagnostics Co-operative PPI group and the Cardiovascular Research Advisory Group several times and they have completely changed the way that I approach patient and public involvement in my research.

 I recently asked for help with a project working on a pacemaker to treat heart failure patients.
 I was initially looking for feedback on the Patient Information Sheet which I was designing to explain the new technology to potential trial participants.
 However, as the device is so new and unique, it was difficult to explain how it worked and why it was so different in a user friendly way.